SHIVA19PRASAD/Car-Sales-Analysis/README.md

 # Car-Sales-Analysis
+Problem Statement: The dashboard should provide real-time insights into key performance indicators (KPIs) related to our sales data.
+This will enable us to make informed decisions, monitor our progress, and identify trends and opportunities for growth.
+1.Sales Overview, 2.Average Price Analysis, 3.Cars Sold Metrics, 4.
+Company-Wise Sales Trend in Grid Form.

 Overview :
 Built an interactive Power BI dashboard analyzing 24K+ car sales records to track sales performance, pricing trends, and regional demand patterns.